 During our 2025 Peru adventure Winnie and I had a three-hour guided tour of the world heritage site of Machu Picchu.
-We arrived here after hiking the last 7.4 miles of the Inca Trail, and a good night’s sleep at a hotel in the town.
+We arrived here after the previous day’s hike of the last 7.4 miles of the Inca Trail, and a good night’s sleep at a hotel in the town of Aguas Calientes.

 View of Machu Picchu from the Sun Gate